MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-azure-synapse-analytics.md

 # Export data to Azure Synapse Analytics

-Azure Synapse is an enterprise analytics service that accelerates time to insight across data warehouses and big data systems.
-You can ingest and use your Customer Insights data in [Azure Synapse Analytics](/azure/synapse-analytics/overview-what-is).
+Azure Synapse is an analytics service that accelerates time to insight across data warehouses and big data systems.
+You can ingest and use your Customer Insights data in [Azure Synapse](/azure/synapse-analytics/overview-what-is).

 ## Prerequisites

-To configure the connection from Customer Insights to Azure Synapse and to use your Customer Insights data within Azure Synapse, the following prerequisites must be met.
+The following prerequisites must be met to configure the connection from Customer Insights to Azure Synapse.

 > [!NOTE]
-  > Review the prerequisites thoroughly and set all **role assignments** as described.
+> Make sure to set all **role assignments** as described.

 ## Prerequisites in Customer Insights